Task Force Tackles Future Plan for Shelter

 The interests of the shelter’s neighbors should not be the highest priority, said Eric Sheptock of Shelter Housing And Respectful Change.
 Some individuals give the entire homeless population a bad name.
 Moving them to another part of the city will not solve the problem, he said.

-“There are people who are mentally ill, and are homeless, take their meds and don’t act crazy,” Ward said in reference to the variety of individuals within the District’s homeless population.
+Ward agreed that not all homeless people are alike.
+“There are people who are mentally ill, and are homeless, take their meds and don’t act crazy.”

 The task force does not accurately represent the homeless community because few of its voting members have actually experienced homelessness, said Reginald Black, a Street Sense vendor and homeless advocate.